asitucmu/ASituPortfolio/finalpt1.md

 ## Final Project: Part 1

 ### Project Outline & Structure/Story Arc
-My final project will be a guide for running a marathon.
+My final project will be a guide for running a marathon and avoide hitting the wall.
 I will incorporate my own training data and race results with the following aspects of long distance running.

 1. Acheiving general fitness baseline